grownjs/eslint-plugin-jamming/README.md

 };
 ```

-> This plugin performs some transformations using regular expressions on `.html` files only.
+> This plugin performs some transformations using regular expressions on `.html` files before applying `eslint-plugin-html`.